voronaam/Decode-pelican/README.md

 Decode-pelican
 ==============

-Port of the Decode theme to Pelican engine
+Port of the Decode theme to Pelican engine.